TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Terms of Service.md

-**Additional Terms for Prepaid Customers** Go Back
+**Additional Terms for Prepaid Customers**

 Your T-Mobile prepaid Service account balance, if sufficient, or your active prepaid plan, gives you access to our prepaid Service for a limited amount of time. you must use your prepaid Service during the designated period of availability.
 To use our prepaid Service you must have a T-Mobile prepaid Service account balance for pay as you go service or be on an active prepaid plan.
 Service will be suspended when your account balance reaches zero and/or you are at the end of the time period associated with your prepaid plan.
 Monthly plan features are available for 30 days, however, depending on the time of day that you activate your Service or that your Service expires, your service cycle may not equal 30 full 24 hour days.
 Your monthly plan will automatically renew at the end of 30 days if you have a sufficient T-Mobile prepaid Service account balance to cover your prepaid Service plan before the first day after your service cycle.
 If you do not have a sufficient T-Mobile prepaid Service account balance, your prepaid Service will be suspended unless you move to a pay as you go plan.
 If you do not reinstate prepaid Service within the required period based upon your service plan, your phone number will be reallocated.
 The Charges for Service and the amount of time that Service is available following activation of your prepaid Service account balance may vary. see your Rate Plan for more information.
 Prepaid Service is non-refundable (even if returned during the Cancellation Period), and no refunds or other compensation will be given for unused airtime balances, lost or stolen prepaid cards, or coupons.
 You will not have access to detailed usage records or receive monthly bills.
 Coverage specific to our prepaid Service may be found at http://prepaid-phones.t-mobile.com/prepaid-coverage and differs from coverage related to our postpaid Service.

-**Using Our Network** Go Back
+**Using Our Network**

 **WILL MY SERVICE VARY?
 WHAT FACTORS MAY AFFECT MY SERVICE?**

 As our customer, your actual Service area, network availability, coverage and quality may vary based on a number of factors, including network capacity, terrain and weather.
 Outages and interruptions in Service may occur, and speed of Service varies.
 Devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and service availability.

 We engineer our network to provide consistent high-speed data service, but at times and at locations where the number of customers using the network exceeds available network resources, customers will experience reduced data speeds.
-To provide the best possible experience for the most possible customers and minimize capacity issues and degradation in network performance, we may, without advance notice, take any actions necessary to manage our network on a content-agnostic basis, including prioritizing the data usage of a small percentage of Unlimited high-speed data customers who use the highest amount of data below that of other customers in times and locations where there are competing customer demands for network resources, for the remainder of the billing cycle.
+To provide the best possible experience for the most possible customers and minimize capacity issues and degradation in network performance, we may, without advance notice, take any actions necessary to manage our network on a content-agnostic basis, including prioritizing the data usage of a small percentage of data customers who use the highest amount of data (currently, more than 25GB) below that of other customers in times and locations where there are competing customer demands for network resources, for the remainder of the billing cycle.
 Where the network is lightly loaded in relation to available capacity, a customer whose data is de-prioritized will notice little, if any, effect from having lower priority.
 This will be the case in the vast majority of times and locations.
 At times and locations where the network is heavily loaded in relation to available capacity, however, these customers will likely see significant reductions in data speeds, especially if they are engaged in data-intensive activities.
 We constantly work to improve network performance and capacity, but there are physical and technical limits on how much capacity is available, and in constrained locations the frequency of heavy loading in relation to available capacity may be greater than in other locations.
 When network loading goes down or the customer moves to a location that is less heavily loaded in relation to available capacity, the customers speeds will likely improve.
-See www.T-Mobile.com/OpenInternet for details and for current data amount subject to this practice.
+See www.T-Mobile.com/OpenInternet for details.

-**Roaming** Go Back
+**Roaming**

 **\*CAN I ROAM ON MY DEVICE?**